rdfostrich/article-swj2020-cobra/content/solution.md

 In order to estimate the cardinality of this third case, the same idea is followed where the counts of the part of the delta chain before and after the snapshot are added.
-Just like the existing DM cardinality estimator from OSTRICH, this can be an overestimation, since certain triples may occur in both delta chains that would be omitted from the final result stream.
+Just like the existing DM cardinality estimator over a unidirectional delta chain, this can be an overestimation, since certain triples may occur in both delta chains that would be omitted from the final result stream.